 All of the above research has profound implications on the future of cancer treatment.
 Currently, chemotherapy and radiation are the go-to methods for cancer management, but the treatments are taxing and have long-term side effects.

-Cannabis and cannabinoid-based pharmaceuticals are already used to manage pain and nausea associated with chemotherapy.
+Cannabis and cannabinoid-based pharmaceuticals are already used to manage pain and nausea associated with chemotherapy (among other major conditions, for example, the used of cannabis PTSD).
 In the future, we may see cannabis medicines incorporated into intensive treatment plans.